dpa99c/cordova-check-plugins/README.md

 # Supported plugin sources

-Plugins sourced via the npm registry (with optionally specified versions) or directly from GitHub repos (with optionally specified branches/tags) are supported.
+- Plugins installed via the npm registry (with optionally specified versions)
+- Plugins installed directly from GitHub repos (with optionally specified branches/tags)
+- Plugins installed from local sources (on the local machine)

 For example: